 The key to stopping territorial growling is to let your beagle know who is in charge of the territory.
 It is important that your beagle sees you as the “alpha” of the pack, so it understands that it is not allowed to get territorial about possessions, spaces, and people in your home.

 One of the most effective ways of doing this is quite simple.
 Start by giving your beagle a firm “no” when it begins growling at you over a toy or space in the home.
-Do not make yourself sound angry, simply firm and serious.
+Do not make yourself sound angry.
+Simply be firm and serious.
 Being aggressive will only make your beagle react with more aggression, which is a recipe for disaster.

 If this isn’t working, consider teaching the beagle that it is not in charge by limiting its access and permission to certain spaces in the home.